Corindia

 Corindia is a genus of flies in the family Dolichopodidae.
-It is known from the Afrotropical and Australasian realms, and is closely related to the genus Thrypticus.
+It is known mainly from the Afrotropical and Australasian realms, with a single species from the Palaearctic realm and an undescribed species also known from the Neotropical realm.
+The genus was first described in 1986 by Daniel J. Bickel, who originally considered it to be the sister group of the genus Thrypticus.
+Bickel later suggested that Corindia may represent a plesiomorphic and paraphlyetic assemblage from which Thrypticus arose.

 In Australia, adults of the genus are often found on smooth-barked eucalypt trees, and display a stance similar to that of Medetera.
 The genus is named after Corindi, a geographical place name of aboriginal origin on the New South Wales northern coast.